Global Warming

 reflecting it back into space as it does now.
 Major ocean currents that

-exchange energy from the tropics to the poles would be altered, as would world
+exchange energy from the tropics to the poles would be altered, as would world weather patterns.

 In the past 100